PrestaShop/docs/modules/concepts/webservice/_index.md

 And something like on the next screenshot, if you have articles in the database:

 {{< figure src="../img/articles-list.png" title="Webservice articles list (one article)" >}}

+### Download the example module directly

+You can find a complete version of this example module [here](https://github.com/PrestaShop/example-modules/tree/master/demowsextend).

+### Test CRUD actions on the entity with Postman

+A Postman collection for this example module [is available here](https://github.com/PrestaShop/webservice-postman-examples/blob/main/demo_custom_resource_collection.json).

+To use it, please refer to [this tutorial]({{< relref "/8/webservice/tutorials/testing-webservice-postman" >}})